 Written by Cherie' Monarch, a mother who has lived this journey.
 To contact the author, please email Cherie' at firstname.lastname@example.org or call 727-422-3668

-If you are caring for a loved one with an eating disorder, please join Mothers Against Eating Disorders or Fathers Against Eating Disorders on Facebook.
+If you are caring for a loved one with an eating disorder, please join Eating Disorder Family Support Network - Mom2Mom or Dad2Dad on Facebook.
 No one should walk this journey alone.
-If you are an eating disorder professional, please join MAED Professionals where professionals and mothers can learn and grow from one another.
+If you are an eating disorder professional, please join Eating Disorder Family Support Network - Professionals where professionals and families can learn and grow from one another.

 If you have been affected by an eating disorder or disordered eating and would like further information or help, please Contact Alliance for Eating Disorders Awareness for support at (866) 662.1235 toll free or email@example.com